Searching ...

 How Ohio Property Taxes Compare

 SmartAsset finds Ohio’s property taxes are higher than the national average.
-The state’s average county tax rate was 1.49% of the home’s value, resulting in annual property taxes of $3,725 in 2022.
+The state’s average county tax rate was 1.49% of the home’s value, resulting in annual property taxes of $3,725 on median-priced home in 2022.
 The national annual value at the time was $2,475.

 Cuyahoga County, which covers the Cleveland metro and the city limits, had the highest average effective tax rate at 2.51%.
-Lawrence County had the lowest rate at an average 0.86%.
+Lawrence County had the lowest rate of 0.86% and an average residential tax rate of 37.71.

 Because of variations in home value and millage rates, it can be challenging to make an apples-to-apples comparison of which counties pay the most and least in property taxes.
 The average effective tax rate looks at how much was paid in taxes compared to the property’s value.